jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

     jlpm run remove:package <extension-dir-name>

-This will remove the package metadata from the source tree, but wil **not** remove any files added by the ``addsibling`` script, which should be removed manually.
+This will remove the package metadata from the source tree, but will **not** remove any files added by the ``addsibling`` script, which should be removed manually.